-Article 2.1 - exemption from practical tests
+Article 2.1 - Exemption from practical exercises

-- 1. A request for exemption from the obligation to take part in practical tests, as referred to in Article 2.4 of the Teaching and Examination Regulations, should be submitted by the student in writing, with reasons and supported by documentation, to the Examination Board at least four weeks before the practical test for which exemption is requested is scheduled to begin.
-In exceptional cases, the Examination Board may permit derogation from the period stated in the last sentence. - 2.
-The Examination Board makes a decision within four weeks of receiving the request.
+- A request for exemption from the obligation to take part in practical exercises, as referred to in Article 2.4 of the Teaching and Examination Regulations, should be submitted by the student in writing, with reasons and supported by documentation, to the Examination Board at least four weeks before the practical exercise for which exemption is requested is scheduled to begin.
+In exceptional cases, the Examination Board may permit derogation from the period stated in the last sentence. - The Examination Board makes a decision within four weeks of receiving the request.
 The student is informed immediately of the decision.